tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/kingbase-es-r6.md

 <Content />

 The Kingbase Database Management System (KingbaseES) is a commercial relational database management system developed independently by Beijing Kingbase Technology Inc, with proprietary intellectual property rights.
 KingbaseES-R6 is compatible with most features of Postgres 9.6 version.
-This article will introduce how to add KingbaseES-R6 data source in Tapdata Cloud, which can then be used as a source or target database to build data pipelines.
+This article will introduce how to add KingbaseES-R6 data source in TapData Cloud, which can then be used as a source or target database to build data pipelines.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';